ncsa/Swift-T-Variant-Calling/README.md

 * `-n` The number of processes (ranks) Swift-T will open for this run of the workflow
 * `-runfile` The path to the runfile with all of the configuration variables for the workflow

-This command must be included in a job submission script and not called directly on a head/login node.

-#### Requesting Resources from the Job Scheduler

-Swift-T works by opening up multiple "slots", called processes, where applications can run.
-There are two types of processes this workflow allocates
-* SERVERS - Control the execution of Swift-T itself; all Swift-T applications must have at least one of these
-* WORKERS - Run the actual work of each application in the workflow; these will make up the vast majority of processes

-It is important to note that (at least for PBS Torque schedulers) when submitting a qsub script, ppn option should be set, not to the number of cores on each compute node, but to the number of WORKERS Swift-T needs to open up on that node.

-**Example**

-If one is wanting to run a 4 sample job with `PROCPERNODE` set to 2 in the runfile (meaning that two bwa runs can be executing simultaneously on a given node, for example), one would set the PBS flag to `-l nodes=2:ppn=2` and the `-n` flag when calling the workflow to 5 \( nodes\*ppn + 1 \)

 #### Logging Options